Dulanjali25/Dulanjali25.github.io/README.md

   - English   : A
 - **GCE Ordinary Level in English Medium** - Kandy Girls' High School (2020)
   - Buddhism                 : A
-  - Mathamathics             : A
+  - Mathemathics             : A
   - Science                  : A
   - History                  : A
   - English Language         : A
-  - Sinhala Lan. and Lit     : A
+  - Sinhala Lan. and Lit.    : A
   - Second Language Tamil    : A
   - Health and Physical Edu. : A
   - English Literature       : A